highmobility/hmkit-oem/README.md

 # Environment #

-HMKit OEM requires our core binary and currently one built for Linux is included in the /lib folder.
+HMKit OEM requires our core binary and currently includes one that is built for Linux in the /lib folder.
 This means the project can only be built in Linux.
 Contact High-Mobility if you require binaries for other systems.